kimvongola/DRL_HW3/CartPole_4.5.0/HW3.md

     - **Proximal Policy Optimization** (PPO)
     - **Soft Actor-Critic** (SAC)

-For each algorithm, describe whether it follows a value-based, policy-based, or Actor-Critic approach, and specify the type of policy it learns: stochastic or deterministic.
+For each algorithm, describe whether it follows a value-based, policy-based, or Actor-Critic approach, specify the type of policy it learns (stochastic or deterministic), and explain how each advanced RL method balances exploration and exploitation.

 ### Part 2: Setting up `Cart-Pole` Agent.